CrackedMatter/mcrpc/README.md

 1. Look up a command that generates a V4 UUID
 2. Install the package if necessary
-3. Create an alias named "uuidgen" that runs this command.
+3. Create an alias in the script named "uuidgen" that runs this command by adding `alias uuidgen="<some command>"` at the beginning of the script.
-If you are using Bash you can create an alias by adding `alias uuidgen="<some command>"` to your ".bashrc" file.
-If you are using a different shell, look up how to create aliases for that shell.

-### Aliases don't work

-1. Run `echo $0` to check which shell you are using.